Basic functions

 Vectors

-So far the function calls were made over single values and sets of
+So far the function calls were made over single values.
+The data type

 notation.

-in front of an operator indicates element-wise application of it
+front of an operator indicates element-wise application of it on each

 Examples: